dlab-berkeley/Python-Fundamentals-Legacy/Glossary.md

 A loop that keeps executing as long as some condition is true.
 See also: [for loop](#for-loop).

 #### whitespace
 Any character or series of characters that represent horizontal or vertical space.
 Generally, space-bar, tab, return/enter.
 Some whitespace in python is represented differently than what you see.
-A return is "\n" and tab "\t".
+A return is `\n` and tab `\t`.